Team-MostWanted/prometheus-script_exporter/README.md

 # Prometheus Script Exporter

-Helper binary for promethues to expose basic metrics for a script or executable.
+Helper binary for Prometheus to expose basic metrics for a script or executable.

 In using `script_exporter` there are 4 things to consider:

 1. Web server listening settings for this script exporter
 2. Probe settings
 3. Usable script to be executed via the probe
-4. Scrape configuration in prometheus
+4. Scrape configuration in Prometheus

 Server settings can be configured via [parameters](#Parameters) or via [configuration](#Configuration).
 Parameters will take precedence over configuration settings.

 Probe settings can only be configured via [configuration](#Configuration).
 And will be available via http://localhost:8501/probe?module=example.

-For the settings in prometheus look at the [Scrape configuration section](#Scrape%20configuration).
+For the settings in Prometheus look at the [Scrape configuration section](#Scrape%20configuration).

 ## Usage

 To create the binary look at the [Building section](#Building).

-Make sure you have a script or executable that returns an exit code 0 for success and an exit code > 0 on failure.
+Make sure you have a script or executable that returns an exit code 0 for success and any other exit code on failure.

-> :note:
+> :warning:
 >
-> The script or executable should have a quick response, and not be a daemon.
+> The script or executable should have a fairly quick response, and not be a daemon.

 Create an appropriate [configuration](#Configuration).